"...SPENCE is an architect of great renown,

 1. Thomas SPENCE, born at Dunfermline, 6 Oct 1802, & baptised at the Abbey Church, 24 Oct.

-2. Robert SPENCE, born Dunfermline, 31 Jul 1804; went to Manchester; Carpenter in Salford; marr Eccles, 1838, Alice GRISDALE; they emigrated to N.S.W. on the ship "Ayrshire" departing Liverpool, Jul 1841, with sons Alexander SPENCE (born 1838) & Joseph SPENCE (born 1840; died on the voyage out); they settled in Redfern, south of Sydney, where they had further issue.
+2. Robert SPENCE, born Dunfermline, 31 Jul 1804; went to Manchester; Carpenter in Salford; married at Eccles, 1838, Alice GRISDALE; they emigrated to N.S.W. on the ship "Ayrshire" departing Liverpool, Jul 1841, with sons Alexander SPENCE (born 1838) & Joseph SPENCE (born 1840; died on the voyage out); they settled in Redfern, south of Sydney, where they had further issue.

 3. Alexander SPENCE, born at Dunfermline, 17 Jan 1809; apparently died young.